 Scooters are a good way to improve your freedom of moving around if you have any issues with walking and they are a relatively affordable option for getting a car.

-If you have trouble walking simply due to having weak legs, being over weight or running out of energy, I recommend you try strength training.
+If you have trouble walking simply due to having weak legs, being overweight or running out of energy, I recommend you try strength training.
 You can download my free strength training program from the form below.
 It will show you the basics but you should always talk to your doctor about the reasons and treatment options for your walking problems.

 If you like reading about strength training and fitness tips for seniors and the elderly, please subscribe to my newsletter on the right and bookmark this site.
 I also occasionally write about technology like the best laptops for seniors etc. so if you are interested in that type of contact definitely stay tuned!

 See you next time!